jkuusto/presenter/README.md

 #### Description of Flaw 3
 Cross-Site Scripting (XSS) allows a threat actor to inject malicious scripts into the webpages viewed by other users.
 The comments section of the poll detail page does not properly escape user input as they are rendered with the safe filter allowing execution of arbitrary HTML or JavaScript code leading to execution of injected script.

-Example 1: Entering the following script to the comments, misguides users to vote for the wrong choice:
+Example 1: Entering the following script as a comment, misguides users to vote for the wrong choice:
 ```
 <script>alert('Admin notice: There is an error in the poll, choices 1 and 2 have been swapped.
 Vote 1 for choice 2, and vote 2 for choice 1');</script>
 ```